Visa Application Channels

 9. No Embassy Flags

-You must not have been flagged or blacklisted by the Singaporean embassy for any previous visa violations or issues.
+You must not have been flagged or blacklisted by the Singaporean authorities for any previous visa violations.

 10. Completed Application Form

-You must submit a fully completed and accurate visa application form.
+Submit a fully completed and accurate visa application form

 Sponsorship-Based Eligibility Criteria